At the crossroads of US-131 and US-10, we welcome you to Reed City. We are a bustling community located at the heart of Michigan.

 Please browse here for more information about Reed City, our Chamber of Commerce, business opportunities, and tourist attractions.
 Thank you for your interest in Reed City.

 Send an Email:

-It's wonderful time to visit Reed City.
-Crisp air and Michigan's premier Pere Marquette and White Pine Trails combine to create a day of wonder and fun.
+Summer is a great time to visit Reed City.
+Fresh air, blue skies and Michigan's premier Pere Marquette and White Pine Trails combine to create a day of wonder and fun.

 Visit the Reed City Welcome Center at our historic Depot with its outdoor fireplace.
 Dine at a downtown restaurant, and shop our stores and boutiques.

 Check our Calendar page for event information.
 Come enjoy the season in Reed City!